-Estimate Method / model used to make the estimate Controls used to identify estimates Whether Management have used an expert Underlying assumptions: - Assessment of degree of uncertainty - Consideration of alternative estimates Has there been a change in accounting method inyear?
-Valuation of property plant and equipment Valuations are made by the appointed Valuer (Wilkes, Head and Eve Chartered Surveyors and Town Planners) in line with RICS guidance on the basis of 5 year valuations with interim reviews.
-The Authority are having a full valuation in 2015/16 following the change in estimation technique for specialised assets which was introduced in 2012/13.
-Senior Financial Accountant notifies the Valuer of the program of rolling valuations or of any conditions that warrant an interim re-valuation.
-Valuer used for PPE valuations.
-Valuations are made inline with RICS guidance - reliance on expert.
-No Impairment of property plant and equipment Assets are assessed at each year-end as to whether there is any indication that an asset may be impaired.
-Where indications exist and any possible differences are estimated to be material, the recoverable amount of the asset is estimated and, where this is less than the carrying amount of the asset, an impairment loss is recognised for the shortfall.
-Assets are assessed at each year-end as to whether there is any indication that an asset may be impaired.
-Valuer used for PPE valuations.
-Valuations are made inline with RICS guidance - reliance on expert.
+Estimate Method / model used to make the estimate Controls used to identify estimates Whether Management have used an expert Underlying assumptions: - Assessment of degree of uncertainty - Consideration of alternative estimates Has there been a change in accounting method in year?
+Property plant & equipment valuations Valuations are made by the appointed Valuer (Wilkes, Head and Eve Chartered Surveyors and Town Planners) in line with RICS guidance on the basis of 5 year valuations with interim reviews.
+The Authority are having a full valuation in 2019/20 following the change in estimation technique for specialised assets which was introduced in 2012/13.
+Members of the Finance Team notifies the Valuer of the program of rolling valuations or of any conditions that warrant an interim re-valuation.
+Valuer used for PPE valuations Valuations are made in line with RICS guidance - reliance on expert.
 No